 |Previous College:||Boston U., '09|

-Matt Wolff is entering his eighth season with American University men's basketball and his fifth under head coach Mike Brennan in 2017-18.
+Matt Wolff is entering his ninth season with American University men's basketball and his sixth under head coach Mike Brennan in 2018-19.

 Brennan promoted Wolff to an assistant coach in May of 2013 after spending three seasons as the director of operations under former head coach Jeff Jones.